When you purchase through links on our site, we may earn a commission. Here’s how it works.

-Why Do Dogs Shed?
+How Much Do Dogs Shed?

-The amount of shedding that a dog breed does however varies and it can even differ from individual to individual depending on a number of factors.
-For example German Shepherds are relatively heavy shedders, but a German shepherd that is fed a healthy diet and does not have any evidence of illness or disease will shed much less than a German shepherd that is being fed a poor diet that also has mange.
+The amount of shedding that a dog breed varies and it can even differ from dog to dog within the same breed depending on a number of factors.
+For example, German Shepherds are relatively heavy shedders, but a German shepherd that is fed a healthy diet and does not have any evidence of illness or disease will shed much less than a German shepherd that is being fed a poor diet that also has mange.

 Healthy shedding is the natural process of a dog losing its coat so that a new healthier coat can come in.
 For some breeds of dog that are considered to be “seasonal” shedders the majority of shedding is seen in spring and winter.
-As the seasons change seasonal shedders experience changes in temperature and their body’s respond by growing in a new coat that is more protective for the upcoming season.
+As the seasons change seasonal shedders experience changes in temperature and their bodies respond by growing in a new coat that is more protective for the upcoming season.

-What is Unhealthy Shedding?
+What Causes Unhealthy Shedding?

-Mange is particularly noticeable in dogs as it tends to leave patches of missing hair rather than all over shedding.
+Mange is particularly noticeable in dogs as it tends to leave patches of missing hair rather than all-over shedding.
 A dog with mange will often appear to have spots of missing hair or areas with no hair at all that have evidence of red, itchy skin that can be spotted with sores.

 As with humans, when dogs do not have adequate nutrition in their diet they will begin to show physical signs of malnutrition.
 These signs can often include excessive shedding as well as itching.
-There are a number of reasons for poor nutrition, these can include: not feeding a dog enough food, feeding an extremely poor quality food or food not intended for canine consumption, food intolerance or a food allergy.
+There are a number of reasons for poor nutrition, including not feeding a dog enough food, feeding extremely poor quality food or food not intended for canine consumption, food intolerance, or a food allergy.

 Other Skin Conditions